AMICO galaxy clusters in KiDS-DR3: cosmological constraints from counts and stacked weak-lensing: Dataset

 where $P_i(j)$ is the probability, assigned by AMICO, that the $i$-th galaxy is a member of a given detection $j$ \citep[see][]{catalogue}.
 The intrinsic richness thus represents the sum of the membership probabilities, that is the weighted number of visible galaxies belonging to a detection, under the conditions given by Eq.\ \eqref{lambda}.
-In particular, $z_j$ is the redshift of the $j$-th detected cluster, $m_i$ is the magnitude of the $i$-th galaxy, and $R_i$ corresponds to the distance of the $i$-th galaxy from the centre of the cluster.
-The parameter $R_{200}$ represents the radius enclosing a mass $M_{200}$ such that the corresponding mean density is 200 times the critical density of the Universe at the given redshift $z_j$.
+The sum of the membership probabilities is an excellent estimator of the true number of member galaxies, as shown in \citet{amico} by running the AMICO algorithm on mock catalogues (see Fig.\ 8 in the reference).
+In particular, in Eq.\ \eqref{lambda}, $z_j$ is the redshift of the $j$-th detected cluster, $m_i$ is the magnitude of the $i$-th galaxy, and $R_i$ corresponds to the distance of the $i$-th galaxy from the centre of the cluster.
+The parameter $R_{\rm max}(z_j)$ represents the radius enclosing a mass $M_{200}=10^{14}M_\odot/h$, such that the corresponding mean density is 200 times the critical density of the Universe at the given redshift $z_j$.
 In the following analysis, indeed, we consider the masses evaluated as $M_{200}$.
 Lastly, $m^*$ is the typical magnitude of the Schechter function in the cluster model assumed in the AMICO algorithm.
-The sum of the membership probabilities is an excellent estimator of the total number of member galaxies, as shown in \citet{amico} by running the AMICO algorithm on mock catalogues (see Fig.\,\,8 in the reference). \\ We set $\lambda^*=20$ as the threshold for the counts analysis, in order to exclude the bins affected by Malmquist bias and detection impurities.
+We use the term \textit{intrinsic richness} as opposed to the \textit{apparent richness}, defined in \citet{catalogue}.
+In particular, since the threshold in absolute magnitude is always lower than the survey limit thanks to its redshift dependence, $\lambda^*$ does not depend on the survey limit.
+Conversely, the apparent richness is a quantity that includes all visible galaxies and is therefore related to how a cluster is observed given a certain apparent magnitude limit. \\ We set $\lambda^*=20$ as the threshold for the counts analysis, in order to exclude the bins affected by detection impurities and severe incompleteness.
 Thus the final sample of galaxy clusters considered for the counts analysis contains 3652 objects, with $\lambda^*\geq20$, in the redshift bins $z\in[0.1,0.3]$, $z\in[0.3,0.45]$, $z\in[0.45,0.6]$.
 With regard to the binning in intrinsic richness, we adopt 4 logarithmically spaced bins in the range $\lambda^*\in[20,\,137]$ for each redshift bin.
-This is the bin configuration that minimises the reduced $\chi^2$, computed with respect to the median values of the counts and scaling relation models obtained from the MCMC (see Section \ref{SectionMethods}).
-We found that the impact of this binning choice is statistically negligible.
-On the other hand, as we will discuss in the next section, we do not impose any threshold in $\lambda^*$ in the weak-lensing masses analysis, and we choose a different binning in $\lambda^*$.
+To test the robustness of our results with respect to this binning choice, we repeated the analysis assuming different numbers of $\lambda^*$ bins obtaining negligible differences in the final results, i.e. much below the 1$\sigma$ of the posterior distributions, and values of reduced $\chi^2$ always consistent with 1.
+On the other hand, as we will discuss in the next section, in order to fully exploit the available data we do not impose any threshold in $\lambda^*$ in the weak-lensing masses analysis, and we choose a different binning in $\lambda^*$.
 To test the reliability of this approach, we also perform the cosmological analysis by imposing $\lambda^*\geq20$ for the weak-lensing masses, deriving results fully in agreement with those obtained without assuming this threshold, as detailed in Section \ref{SecResults}.